iamklager/Stock-Monitoring-Tool/README.md

 ## How to Run

 After downloading the project folder, you can start the application by running the *main.R* script.
-Doing this will automatically load all necessary functions before running the \emph*StockMonitoring()* function, which will start the application.
+Doing this will automatically load all necessary functions before running the *StockMonitoring()* function, which will start the application.
 To install all necessary dependencies automatically, you can simply set *install\_dependencies* to *TRUE*.
 Setting *clear\_database* to *TRUE* will delete all the data stored from previous uses.
 ```r
 StockMonitoring(install_dependencies = FALSE, clear_database = FALSE)
 ```